Brenda Mallory (artist): Artworks

-Mallory works with mixed media, she uses mostly natural materials to create geometric shapes with loud colors and forms that join together with wires, becoming an abstract, multi-surfaced, and complicated product.
+Mallory works with mixed media, she uses mostly natural materials to create geometric shapes with loud colors and forms that join with wires, becoming an abstract, multi-surfaced, and complicated product.
 Though Brenda Mallory's subjects and designs were heavily influenced by her father, but she also is interested in subjects like nature, culture, society, and history.
 Her artwork contains a lot of symbolism and metaphors, She expresses her values and wishes, make new discoveries through her art.
 Overall, Mallory has two main subjects she has been focusing on throughout her life as an artist.

 Recurring Chapters in the Book of Inevitable Outcomes

 Ultimately, Mallory communicates through the symbolisms, she implies her concerns about the health of the environment and the interactions between humans and nature.
 One other important topic of Mallory's work is using art to support individuals, families, and cultures that suffer from outside forceful influences.
 Overall, Mallory's main topic with her work is to improve the conditions of mistreated people and nature by drawing attention with her artwork.
 For example, Figure 1 captures an installation on Mallory's 2017 art exhibition "connecting lines".
 Mallory created Recurring Chapters in the Book of Inevitable Outcomes when she got selected to be in the Eiteljorg Fellowship exhibition in 2015.
-The dark unsymmetrical tall shapes scattered around but yet again joined together by wires, surrounded by colorful geometric spike-shaped forms placed on the floor and the wall.
+The dark unsymmetrical tall shapes scattered around but yet again joined by wires, surrounded by colorful geometric spike-shaped forms placed on the floor and the wall.
 Mallory's inspiration of this piece of art was from the history of the Cherokee culture.
 Mallory has always felt disconnected from her culture.
 Youth memories inspired her to create the installations.
 The installation is inspired by Cherokee history, and expresses ideas about disruption, repair, and renewal.

 Reclaimed and reformed

 Mallory was already known for using recycled and used materials in her artwork in support of the environment, she also reuses old artworks and projects as materials for new projects.
 The project "reclaimed and reformed" was created by Mallory when she stayed as a resident for 5 months at the art institution GLEAN.
 This project contains a collection of new and old artworks transformed largely from discarded trash found in a local dumpster.
 Some artworks from this collection were displayed in exhibition Intricate Form at the Museum of Art Fort Collins from January 18 – March 17, 2019.
 The project contains small sections of artworks made from similar materials.
 Such as Firehose Experiment, indicating artworks made from firehoses; similarly, Reformed Packings indicating artworks created by packing materials, etcetera.
-It is believed that Mallory hoped to express support for nature protection and to draw attention to energy waste through her fame and exhibitions.